maridasi47500/faible-fort-mot-de-passe/README.md

 - homr address
 - name

-- ce que j'ai comme idée
+- place i like to visit in my city
-- biometrics for the purpose of security
+- AI in Digital Identity Security, biometrics for the purpose of security
 - difficile
 - autre projet
 - plan a voyage